BenTalagan/espeak-ng/emscripten-glaemscribe/README.md

 # Main differences/additions

+The build flow is different from the original demo :

-Reworked the Makefile to use a more recent version of emscripten.
+- Reworked the Makefile to use a more recent version of emscripten.
-Will generate multiple async/sync wasm/nowasm versions for different purposes.
+- Will generate multiple async/sync wasm/nowasm versions for different purposes.
-Removed worker logic from demos : too much overhead here and not useful.
+- Removed worker logic from demos : too much overhead here and not useful.

 ==Only MacOS is covered.==